 Secure property lines, county and state lines, and international borders make peace and prosperity more, not less, likely.
 Look at our disastrous southern border for evidence of that.

 If there are disputes in New Hampshire, officials from both municipalities could walk the division line together.

-Landmarks can change through the years.
+The modern age has perambulation controversies, too.
+John Fournier’s land straddles the Middleton-Wakefield line.
+He says his house is in Middleton, but Wakefield claims it.
+He filed a lawsuit this year against both towns, saying a key boundary marker has gone missing and a 2009 perambulation that placed his home in Wakefield was botched.
+Wakefield and Middleton denied in court filings that the 2009 perambulation changed the historical boundary.Landmarks can change through the years.
 A prominent tree, for example.
 It may continue to grow, it may die, it may be bulldozed, or other trees may grow near it.
 A river or creek might change course.
 Buildings can decay or be destroyed.
 Roads may be abandoned and others constructed.
 A landmark may be covered with vegetation.
 Many things can change landmarks, which is another reason this is a good law, requiring representatives of a municipality to walk the boundaries from time to time.

 “If I had been smart,” he later acknowledged, “I would have walked around.”
 Some Devoted New Englanders Went for a Stroll in 1651 and Haven’t Stopped Since, by Ben Leubsdorf, Wall Street Journal, May 23, 2015